NadeNa720/Croudunfing/README.md

 Each main action automatically glides to the next stage to show the end-to-end story, and the page floats on top of a subtle animated backdrop to keep the presentation investor-ready.

+A personalized profile avatar in each mock screen highlights the trusted, user-first feel of the experience.

 ## Running locally

 Open `index.html` directly in your browser or serve the repo root with any static server: